Last Updated: 19 August 2021

-Under the Data Protection Legislation, we are required to provide an explanation as to why we require you to provide certain personal information (also known as “personal data”) relating to you; how we intend to use the personal information you provide to us; and whether or not we will share that information with anyone else.
+Under the Data Protection Legislation, we are required to provide an explanation as to why we require you to provide certain personal information (also known as “personal data”) relating to you; how we intend to use the personal data you provide to us; and whether or not we will share that personal data with anyone else.

 Data Protection Legislation

-Global Student Accommodation Group Limited is the ultimate holding company of its group companies, together known as “GSA”.
-GSA develops, operates and manages student accommodation and investments in student accommodation globally.
+GSA International Limited is the holding company of the real estate and investment management businesses of the Global Student Accommodation Group, together known as “GSA”.
+GSA develops and manages student accommodation and investments in student accommodation globally.

-Should you wish to contact us, our address is: GSA Group, 5 Old Bailey, London, United Kingdom, EC4M 7BA should you wish to contact us in writing.
-Alternatively, you may contact us by visiting the “Contact Us” section of this website.
+Should you wish to contact us, our address is: GSA International Limited, Portman House, 2 Portman Street, London W1H 6DU, should you wish to contact us in writing.
+Alternatively, you may contact us by visiting the “Contact us” section of this website.

 GSA is registered with the Information Commissioner’s Office in the United Kingdom.